COGS18/COGS18.github.io/_build/materials/05-Conditionals.md

 ### `elif` *after* an `else` does not make sense

-The order will alwas be `if`-`elif`-`else`...with only the `if` being required.
-If the `elif` is at the end...it will never be tested, as the `else` will have already returned a value once reached (and thus Python will throw an erro).
+The order will always be `if`-`elif`-`else`...with only the `if` being required.
+If the `elif` is at the end...it will never be tested, as the `else` will have already returned a value once reached (and thus Python will throw an error).